wasmCloud/go/examples/component/http-client/README.md

 - Builds this project
 - Builds a declarative WADM manifest consisting of:
   - Your locally built component
   - A [HTTP server provider][httpserver-provider] which will receive requests from the outside world (on port 8000 by default)
+  - A [HTTP client provider][httpclient-provider] which will call a random number generator service
   - Necessary links between providers and your component so your component can handle web traffic
 - Deploys the built manifest (i.e all dependencies to run this application) locally
 - Watches your code for changes and re-deploys when necessary.